diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 to #TheTool.

 The first of which, the installation of dependencies, as outlined in
-@results:install-deps, is a clear regression in both efficiency and accuracy.
+@results:install-deps, is a clear regression in both efficiency and precision.
 Due to the lack of a standard for declaring and pinning dependencies in the past, it is often difficult to successfully install all the dependencies for a project, resulting in either resolution or build errors.